pinot-contrib/pinot-docs/basics/getting-started/public-cloud-examples/README.md

 # Running on public clouds

-These quick start guides show you how to run an Apache Pinot cluster using Kubernetes on different public cloud providers.
+These quickstart guides show you how to run an Apache Pinot cluster using Kubernetes on different public cloud providers.

 {% content-ref url="azure-quickstart.md" %}
 [azure-quickstart.md](azure-quickstart.md)